ronsarafian/ronsarafian.github.io/README.md

 <div class = "row">
 <div class = "col-md-8">

 Studying the effects of air-pollution on health is a key area in environmental epidemiology.
-An accurate estimation of air-pollution effects requires spatio-temporally resolved datasets of air-pollution, especially, Fine \emph{Particulate Matter} (PM).
+An accurate estimation of air-pollution effects requires spatio-temporally resolved datasets of air-pollution, especially, fine Particulate Matter (PM).
 Satellite-based technology has greatly enhanced the ability to provide PM assessments in locations where direct measurement is impossible using Machine learning algorithms.

 </div>
 <div class = "col-md-4">